ries-lab/uiPSF/README.md

-# uIPSF: Universal inverse modelling of point spread functions for SMLM localization and microscope characterization
+# uiPSF: Universal inverse modelling of point spread functions for SMLM localization and microscope characterization
 The point spread function (PSF) of a microscope describes the image of a point emitter.
 Knowing the accurate PSF model is essential for various imaging tasks, including single molecule localization, aberration correction or deconvolution.

 Here we present uiPSF (universal inverse modelling of Point Spread Functions), a toolbox to infer accurate PSF models either from image stacks of fluorescent beads or directly from images of single blinking fluorophores, the raw data in SMLM.
 It is a powerful tool to characterize and optimize a microscope as it reports the aberration modes, including field-dependent aberrations.
 The resulting PSF model enables accurate 3D super-resolution imaging using single molecule localization microscopy.